kalle2709/application-dashboard/README.md

             * Implement a sidebar to replace the current menu alert.

             * Add a theme toggle inside the sidebar for small screens.

+      **8. Key Points**

+         * To retrive the deleted applications for internally, open developer toolss and then opne console

+               run the following commands

+                  1. localStorage.clear()

+                  2. location.reload()

 **IMAGES**